Xin00163/CV/Readme.md

 ## Skills

 #### Problem solving
-  To reduce repetitive manual work and streamline working process, I initiated two projects while working in Yoox Net-A-Porter's Product Editorial team:
+  To reduce repetitive manual work and streamline working process, I created two projects while working in Yoox Net-A-Porter's Product Editorial team:

   - Size & Fit translation generator:
     SiFi works with a VLOOKUP formula.
 For each sentence entered in the tool, it scans the English list in the required Database and provides the corresponding translation instantly.